tpascarella/sr50/docs/investing/human-capital.md

 [This article](https://blog.doist.com/deep-work/) is a great introduction to the concepts, as well as a cliffnotes version of the training regimen.

+## Formal Education

+Use this very cautiously!
+College is becoming more and more expensive at the exact same time as it's becoming less and less valuable.
+That is a dangerous trend to invest in.

 ### Advantages

 - Offers the highest ROI of any type of investment.